-The difference between the different types of electrical installations is that the power source: a nuclear power plant uses the heat released in the nuclear fission reactions of certain atoms, in a thermal power station the heat source (thermal energy) comes from the Combustion of one or more fossil fuels (coal, natural gas, fuel ..).
+The difference between the different types of electrical installations is in the energy source: a nuclear power plant uses the heat released in the nuclear fission reactions of certain atoms, in a thermal power station the heat source (thermal energy) comes from the combustion of one or more fossil fuels (coal, natural gas, fuel ...).
 Finally…

 Last review: April 5, 2017